rdcmgr/RDCMan/README.md

 * **DisableLogOff** – Add this `DWORD` entry and set it to any non-zero value to disable the log-off command throughout RDCMan.

 ## FAQ

 * **How can I log in using smartcard credentials?**
   In the **Local Resources** tab, enable the option **Redirect smart cards**.

 * **I’m getting an error when connecting through a gateway (e.g., Error 50331656).
 What causes this?**
-  Make sure the gateway is specified using its fully qualified domain name (FQDN).
+  Make sure the gateway is specified using its fully qualified domain name.

 * **How can I enable automatic logon?**
   You’ll need to modify Group Policy settings.
 Open the **Group Policy MMC Snap-in** and go to: